-GETTING STARTED ON DOCKER
+RUNNING ON DOCKER

 If you already use Docker, the easiest way to get your Nuts Node up and running for development or production is using Docker.
+This guide helps you to configure the Nuts node in Docker.
 To use the latest master build use nutsfoundation/nuts-node:master (for production environments it's advisable to use a specific version).